Akuli/asda/README.md

 to write an interpreter in C later, but first I want to get the python interpreter to work like I want it to work.

+There isn't much [documentation](docs/) yet, but there are many [code examples](examples/).
+All code examples should compile and run nicely.

 ## FAQ